ccs-fall-2023/lectures/final-project/README.md

     1. There is no set lecture schedule during final projects.
 Instructional staff (including TAs) may hold impromptu lectures to fill in gaps when mutliple students are struggling with the same topic.
     2. Students will be notified in class communcation channels ahead of time if a lecture is planned.
 No lecture during this time is mandatory, but you will be responsible for project requirements even if you miss a relevant lecture. **We strongly suggest attending any lecture opportunities during this time.**
 3. How often do we check in with the instructor?
-    1. You must check in with your instructor each morning during standup.
+    1. You must check in with your instructor and/or campus coordinator each morning during standup.
     2. You must attend one 1:1 project check-in with your instructor weekly.
 These will usually be on Fridays.
     3. There will be a final "Demo Day Ready" check-in 1:1 ~2 days before Demo Day.
 Your project must be functioning and demoed for the instructional team at this time. **If your project is not in a demoable state at this time, you will be removed from the Demo Day lineup.**

 ## Resources

--   Check out these [TED Talks](https://www.ted.com/playlists/226/before_public_speaking) to help you get ready to speak in front of a crowd.
+* Check out these [TED Talks](https://www.ted.com/playlists/226/before_public_speaking) to help you get ready to speak in front of a crowd.